 That concludes the AcquireConnections method, so you can now move straight on to the Validate method (SimpleFileProcessorSource.cs):

-The first thing this method does is check for an input.
+The first thing this method does is check for input.
 If it has an input, it raises an error back to the component using the FireError method and returns DTSValidationStatus.VS_ISCORRUPT.
-This is a Source adapter, and there is no place for an input.
+This is a Source adapter, and there is no place for input.
 Because the data rows enter the component from the file, there is no need for a buffer input that would receive data from an upstream component.

 if (ComponentMetaData.InputCollection.Count != 0)

 Next, you check whether the user has specified a Connection Manager for your component.
 If not, then you return to the user a message indicating that a Connection Manager is required.
 You do this through the FireError method again.
 If no Connection Manager is specified, then you tell the component it is broken.
 Remember that you must perform the validation of any Connection Manager specified in AcquireConnections().

 Now you need to check whether the output has any columns.
 For the initial drop onto the designer, the output will have no columns.
 If this is the case, the Validate() method will return DTSValidationStatus.VS_NEEDSNEWMETADATA, which in turn calls ReinitializeMetaData.
 You will see later what happens in that method.

 If the output has output columns, then one of the things you want to check is whether the output columns have an ExternalMetaDataColumn associated with them.
 Recall that for ProvideComponentProperties, it was stated that you would use an ExternalMetadataColumnCollection.
 Therefore, for each output column, you need to ensure that there is an equivalent external metadata column and that the data type properties also match: